Martin497/RIS-Assisted-High-Resolution-Radar-Sensing/README.md

 # RIS-Assisted High-Resolution Radar Sensing
-This GitHub repository contains the scripts for...
+This GitHub repository contains the code library used to create the results of the paper `RIS-Assisted High-Resolution Radar Sensing` submitted to IEEE Transactions on Signal Processing, June 2024.

 Author: Martin Voigt Vejling